rudderlabs/rudder-blog/content/blog/How-to-Access-and-Query-Your-Amazon-Redshift-Data-Using-Python-and-R.md

 ---
 title: "How to Access and Query Your Amazon Redshift Data Using Python and R"
+metaTitle: "How to Access and Query Your Amazon Redshift Data"
-siteMetadescription: Get to know how to access and query your Amazon Redshift Data using the Python from Rudder Stack.
-By uniting the Redshift & saving the events for analysis.
+siteMetadescription: "Get to know how to access and query your Amazon Redshift Data using the Python from Rudder Stack.
+By uniting the Redshift & saving the events for analysis."
 date: 2020-08-10T00:00:00+05:30
 featureImg: ../assets/7.blog_.rs_-1-750x355.png
 category: Tutorials